 THE ADJUNCTING STORY

 My adjuncting story begins back in the early 1990's at Boston College.
-After a few changes to my major, a few fruitless attempts to find an internship, and a vague idea about graduate school, I landed in a communications class taught by an adjunct faculty member.
-It was my first experience learning from a non-tenured professor who applied real-world concepts to our coursework.
+After a few changes to my major, several core classes completed, and a vague idea about graduate school, I landed in a communications class taught by an adjunct faculty member.
+It was my first experience learning from a working professional who applied real-world concepts to our coursework.
 I loved it.
-That professor also unlocked a creative and confident persona I never even knew I had.
-Afterwards, I promised myself if I ever grew my career to that level, I would pay it forward.
+That instructor also unlocked a creative and confident persona I never even knew I had.
+After that semester, I promised myself if I ever grew my career to that level, I would pay it forward.

 So I did.
-In addition to my career in public relations I have spent the last 15 years as an adjunct professor at three universities, including at my alma mater.
+In addition to my career in marketing and communications, I have spent the last 15 years as an adjunct professor at three universities, including at my alma mater.
 I have prepared dozens of syllabi, graded hundreds of papers and supervised final presentations.
-I have mentored students into internships and helped student athletes balance the workload.
-I have invited dozens of guest speakers.
+I have mentored students into internships and careers, and helped student athletes balance the workload.
+I have invited dozens of guest speakers and figured out a lot of things along the way.

 Things I am often asked: